This post is by Bernie Carr, apartmentprepper.com

 Heat the pan (uncovered so you can see it) on high heat until the water comes to a rolling boil.
 (Do not leave this boiling rice covered as it will overflow then burn-I know this from trial and error) Quickly stir the rice and cover with the tight fitting lid.
 Lower the heat to low.
 Wait 30 minutes and turn off the heat.
 Uncover and stir the rice to fluff it.
 It is ready to eat.
 This recipe serves 3-4.

-Once you have mastered the recipe to your taste you can make an endless variety of meals.
-A couple of ideas:
+Once you have mastered the recipe to your taste you can make lots of other meals.

 -Open a can of black beans and mix with the cooked white rice.
 Season with a bit of Cajun seasoning and you have Black beans and Rice.